Mr-XOOMY/Zuul/README.md

 For best experience, please run the game fullscreen.

-The extra documentation for the game is in the documentation folder.
+The extra documentation for the game is in the Documentation folder.

 We hope you enjoy this game.